kachkaev/special-internet-archive/README.md

 Although local snapshots are less accessible, they may contain details that third-party tools are unable to collect.

 “Special Internet Archive” does not aim to “capture the whole internet”.
-However, those modest datasets it helps create can be useful for the researches of the future.
+However, those modest datasets it helps create might useful for the researches of the future.

 Based on the initial scope of the project, the instructions below are in Russian.
 The software is written in TypeScript and its output uses English.
-The code can be re-used to create structured archive collections with web pages from any source.
+This repository can be used globally to create structured archive collections with any web pages.

 👀 [English version via Google Translate](https://translate.google.com/translate?sl=ru&tl=en&u=https://github.com/kachkaev/special-internet-archive/blob/main/README.md)